RishabhVerma35/RishabhVerma35/README.md

 # 💫 About Me:
 Hi!
-I'm a Full Stack Developer who loves building cool stuff.<br>Currently building a goal-setting website.<br>Solved 300+ problems on LeetCode.
+I'm a Full Stack Developer who loves building cool stuff..<br>Solved 400+ problems on LeetCode.<br>I’ve been practicing AWS and React for over 2 years now, and I really enjoy creating things with them!

 ## 🌐 Socials: